 Piezoelectric loudspeakers are the odd-balls of the bunch since they do not technically have “diaphragms”.

 Rather, they convert electrical audio signals into coinciding mechanical vibrations through piezoelectric crystals.

-These transducer are typically found in beepers and as the tweeters of cheap speakers.
-However, they’re worth mentioning here.
+These transducers are typically found in beepers and as the tweeters of cheap speakers.
+However, they're worth mentioning here.

 As the audio signal is applied to a piezoelectric crystal, a voltage is produced across it.
 This voltage causes the piezoelectric crystal to deform as its molecules attempt to find electrical equilibrium and a neutral electrical charge across the crystal.

-As we can imaging, deforming the crystal at audio frequencies between 20 Hz – 20,000 Hz will cause it to vibrate and interact with its surrounding medium to produce sound waves.
+As we can imagine, deforming the crystal at audio frequencies between 20 Hz – 20,000 Hz will cause it to vibrate and interact with its surrounding medium to produce sound waves.

 The aforementioned bone conduction headphone drivers work on the same principles as piezoelectric loudspeaker transducers.